Technical Overview & Methodology

 Error: "WebGPU not supported in this browser"

-This error indicates a software or configuration issue, rather than a lack of hardware capability.
-Even integrated graphics (like Intel UHD) support WebGPU if configured correctly.
+This error usually indicates a software or configuration issue rather than a lack of hardware capability.
+Even integrated graphics (e.g. Intel UHD) support WebGPU if configured correctly.

-To verify: Type chrome://gpu in your address bar.
-Look for "WebGPU".
-If it says "Software only" or "Disabled", the program will not work.
+To verify: Type chrome://gpu in your address bar and look for "WebGPU".
+If it says "Software only" or "Disabled", the GPU search will not function.

 Why were no solutions found?